 COMBS, WILLIAM H. (1841-1902).
 First sergeant, 52nd Regiment, New York State National Guard, Company H; private, 13th Regiment, New York State National Guard, Company H. A New Yorker by birth, he was employed as a butcher at the time he registered to serve.
 After enlisting at Brooklyn as a private on May 28, 1862, he mustered into the 13th that day and mustered out on September 12 of that year at Brooklyn.
 He served for 30 days the next year as a first sergeant in the 52nd New York National Guard.

 According to the 1880 census, Combs was a newspaper dealer.
+The 1880-1882 Brooklyn Directory also lists him as being associated with paper; during those years, he lived at 551 Gates Avenue.
 The Brooklyn Directory of 1888-1890 indicates that he was a news agent.
 His military service was confirmed by the Veterans Schedule of 1890.
+Combs is identified as working with news in the 1890-1892 Brooklyn Directory; at that time, he lived at 474 Jefferson Avenue.
 He applied for and received an invalid pension in 1894, certificate 958,552.
 At the time of the census of 1900, he was not working and lived at 318 Dean Street in Brooklyn.
 His wife, Elizabeth B. Combs, applied for and received a widow’s pension in 1908, certificate number 554,315.
 Section 136, lot 28070.

 CONDIT, WILLIAM HARRY (1838-1873).
 Private, 13th Regiment, New York State Militia, Company G. Born in New York City, Condit served with the 13th New York State Militia for three months in 1861.
+He may be the William H. Condit who is listed in the Brooklyn Directory for 1864 as being in the tea business; a William H. Condit is also listed as a clerk in the 1867-1870 Brooklyn Directory.
 According to his passport application of 1869, he was 5′ 10″ tall with grey eyes, auburn hair, a straight nose, round face and a high forehead.
 A world traveler, he was in Hong Kong and Shanghai, China, before he last lived in Italy and died there in Florence.
 The cause of his death was dysentery.
 Section F, lot 18553.

 Conklin’s remains were moved to their current location on October 29, 1899, four months after the initial interment in lot 8840.
 And, by December 24, 1899, the new store was in bankruptcy, as reported by articles in The New York Times and the Brooklyn Daily Eagle.
 Gertrude Conklin, applied for a widow’s pension in 1905, application 838,112, but no certificate number is listed.
 Section 195, lot 30336.

-CONLIN, BENJAMIN F. (1843-1911).
-Captain by brevet; captain, 155th New York Infantry, Companies H and F; private, 8th Regiment, New York State Militia, Company E. A New Yorker by birth and a compositor by trade, Conlin was 5′ 8″ tall with hazel eyes, dark hair and a dark complexion when he entered service.
+CONLIN, BENJAMIN FRANKLIN (1843-1911).
+Captain by brevet; captain, 155th New York Infantry, Companies H and F; private, 8th Regiment, New York State Militia, Company E. Born in the 13th Ward of Manhattan and a compositor by trade, Conlin was 5′ 8″ tall with hazel eyes, dark hair and a dark complexion when he entered service.
 He enlisted as a private at New York City on April 23, 1861, mustered into the 8th New York State Militia, and mustered out on August 2, 1861.
 After re-enlisting at New York City as a quartermaster sergeant on September 13, 1862, he mustered into the 155th Infantry’s Field and Staff on November 18, 1862.
 During his service, he was on furlough in October 1863, returned to the muster rolls that December, was promoted to second lieutenant on January 8, 1864, effective upon his transfer to Company H three days later, and then promoted to first lieutenant on April 13, 1864, effective upon his transfer to Company F on June 6, 1864.
 He was brevetted to captain for “gallant and distinguished service at the Battle of Boydton Plank Road, Virginia.”
 He was promoted to captain on November 17, 1864, effective upon his transfer back to Company H on December 20, and was discharged on June 27, 1865.